CWSpear/angular-form-errors-directive/README.md

 You can also use this to get the errors of an embedded `ngForm`.
 If you place an `formErrors` directive inside an `ngForm`, it will just display the errors for the `ngForm`.
 On the parent `form`, it won't display the specific errors of the `ngForm`, but *will* tell you that the child form has errors.
 You can change the child form's name similarly to the `niceName` directive on inputs, with `formNiceName` directive on the `ngForm`.

+You can also set the `show-child-errors` attribute to a variable with a truthly value and instead of telling you if the child form has errors, it will just display all the errors from the child form.
+This will work recursively.

 ### Explicit Form

 If you don't want to place a `formErrors` directive in a specific `form`/`ngForm` (or if you want to put it in a form but show errors to a different form), you can specify a specific `form` via an attribute: